You know, I get all sorts of abuse from Rush fans.

 And I think Marco Rubio is going to win.

-I think once people realize exactly what Charlie Chris is all about, um I I think he's gonna drop like a lead balloon in the plow in the polls.
+I think once people realize exactly what Charlie Chris is all about, I think he's going to drop like a lead balloon in the polls.

-So I'm one of these people who believes that the country, you know, I just did ten town halls, and I've got to tell you, people are really upset.
+So I'm one of these people who believes that the country ⁇ you know, I just did 10 town halls, and I've got to tell you, people are really upset.

-They are seeing this leftward lurch in our country, and they are ready and their minds are open to for answers that fix this problem.
+They are seeing this leftward lurch in our country, and they are ready, and their minds are open for answers that fix this problem.

-They know we're gonna have a European style debt crisis if we don't turn this thing around.
+They know we're going to have a European-style debt crisis if we don't turn this thing around.

 What I'm telling people is let's get ahead of it.